The Combinatorial Multi-Round Ascending Auction: Introduction

-There are several reasons why one might prefer to use the CMRA in practice.
-First, the supplementary round in the CCA creates uncertainty about what the bidders will win and what they will pay.
+There are several reasons why one might prefer to use an auction format with some of the features of the CMRA in practice.
+First, the CCA's supplementary round and pricing rule create uncertainty about what the bidders will win and what they will pay.
 Avoiding the supplementary round can therefore help bidders discover prices more gradually and deal more easily with their budget constraints \citep{janssen2017budget}.
-Second, submitting mutually exclusive bids in the supplementary round (in order to achieve the most preferred auction outcome) can be taxing for bidders.
-Indeed, bidders might prefer the ability to revise the packages they bid on as prices change.
-Since the CMRA elicits demand information gradually, one might hope to overcome the ``missing bids'' problem that has been observed in many CCAs \citep{bichler2013efficiency}.
+Second, submitting a large number of mutually exclusive bids in the supplementary round (in order to achieve the most preferred auction outcome) can be taxing for bidders.
+Indeed, bidders might prefer the ability to revise the packages they bid on as clock prices change.
+Since the CMRA elicits demand information gradually, one might hope to overcome the ``missing bids'' problem of bidders failing to bid on all the packages they find valuable and that has been observed in CCAs \citep{bichler2013efficiency}.
+Third, the VCG-based pricing rule of the CCA (but not the pricing rule of the CMRA) can provide bidders the possibility of (spitefully) raising the other bidders' payments, which can be at the detriment of efficient allocations \citep{levin2016properties,janssen2019clock}.

-While a number of theoretical papers have explored the CCA, there has not yet been an analysis of the CMRA.
-This paper attempts to fill this gap.

-In our model, there are two bidders and a single divisible good.
-We allow for a cap which is a typical feature in spectrum auctions.
-Bidders' marginal utilities for the good can be decreasing (capturing substitutes) or non-decreasing (capturing (weak) complements).
-When we look at strategic bidding, we focus on equilibria in proxy strategies \citep{ausubel2002ascending}.

-We first examine the effects of truthful (non-strategic) bidding.
-We identify two variants of truthful bidding in the CMRA.
-First, the headline demands can be truthful while not submitting any additional bids.
-We call this strategy \emph{clock-truthful} as it mimics truthful bidding in a clock auction.
-The second variant of truthful bidding features truthful headline demands and additional bids.
-Specifically, under this so-called \emph{CMRA-truthful} strategy, bidders submit additional bids that give them the same surplus as the headline demand (so bidders are indifferent between winning with their headline demand or any additional bid).
-As bids can only be non-negative, bidders do not immediately bid on all packages; the range of packages that receives non-negative bids increases as the clock price goes up.
-The CMRA-truthful strategy was explicitly mentioned by \cite{dotecon2016proposal}.

-The first insight is that truthful additional bids end the auction at a lower clock price than had there been no additional bids as under clock-truthful bidding.
-Under CMRA-truthful bidding, bidders express true marginal values on a larger range of quantities at lower clock prices.
-It is then natural that the auction ends at a lower clock price and with lower revenue.
-Indeed, we show that both properties are true irrespective of bidders having increasing or decreasing marginal values (Theorems~\ref{theorem:truthful-decreasing-marginal-values} and \ref{theorem:truthful-non-decreasing-marginal-values}).